Monk 36 Limerick at anchor in the San Juan Islands at sunset

 I bet you’ve never seen that before!

 La Paz, Mexico We're back from spending the last two weeks in the national park islands near La Paz - where there is no internet...
 We snorkeled, swam, kayaked, watched wildlife and paddle-boarded.
 While sitting on the beach on Isla San Francisco we saw a fish that looked like he was poking his head into the water with his tail sticking up.
-When we went to investigate we found that a moray eel had tried to eat a fish much [...]
+When we went to [...]

 Apr22, 2013